 We’ve broken the choice of activities down into three categories: Trail Riding, Aggressive Distance Riding and Therapy.
 You can read about them in some detail on the New To Boots page on our website.
 So think first about what your planned booted activities will include.

-If trail riding is your thing, your needs can almost certainly be accomodated with the Easyboot Trail, the Easyboot Epic or the Easyboot Glove.
+If trail riding is your thing, your needs can almost certainly be accommodated with the Easyboot Trail, the Easyboot Epic or the Easyboot Glove.
 There are plenty of other boot choices you could experiment with, but in my opinion, these three boots are the best place to start.

 The Easyboot Trail is the favorite boot of our backcountry rider customers.
 It is a good boot for people who ride up to 25 miles per week.
-We picked that weekly unscientific ceiling as a guidline for people to use, but since the horse and the terrain vary wildly from user to user, this really is only a guideline.
-The pros for using this boot are its affordable entry-level price point; the ease of putting the boot on and off; and the infinitely variable hoof shapes it can accomodate.
-So if your horse has long toe capsules, a high heel, lots of hoofwall flare, or you only see you trimmer once in a while, this boot will be very forgiving throughout the entire trim cycle.
+We picked that weekly unscientific ceiling as a guideline for people to use, but since the horse and the terrain vary wildly from user to user, this really is only a guideline.
+The pros for using this boot are its affordable entry-level price point; the ease of putting the boot on and off; and the infinitely variable hoof shapes it can accommodate.
+So if your horse has long toe capsules, a high heel, lots of hoof wall flare, or you only see you trimmer once in a while, this boot will be very forgiving throughout the entire trim cycle.

 The Easyboot Epic continues to be one of our most popular boots.
 Based on the Original Easyboot design, it comes with the double layer neoprene gaiter for additional staying-on power.
 The cable and buckle system allows for additional adjustments for a wide variety of hoof shapes and sizes, and the boot is available in sizes Pony through 7.
-Last year I fitted most of the big draft horses at Disney World in Florida in Epics.
+Last year I fitted most of the big draft horses at Disney World in Florida in Easyboot Epics.

 The Easyboot Glove and Glove Wide are the frontrunners of any horse hoof boot across the world.
 Unlike other boots in our product line, this boot really cannot be used over steel shoes.
 Successful use of this boot also requires a regularly maintained hoof capsule with a short toe, short heels and little to no flare.